czp3009/LagGridBroadcaster/README.md

 ﻿# LagGridBroadcaster
-A [Torch](https://torchapi.net/) plugin that can broadcast most lag grid to all players.
+A [Torch](https://torchapi.net/) plugin that can broadcast most lag grid to all players(add gps to player).

 # Dependency
 This plugin is base on [Profiler](https://torchapi.net/plugins/item/da82de0f-9d2f-4571-af1c-88c7921bc063), please make sure you have that plugin installed.